 - 16 November 2018 - European Medicines Agency recommends fexinidazole, the first all-oral treatment for sleeping sickness

-- 31 January 2018 - Sanofi, DNDi seek European Medicines Agency review for sleeping sickness treatment
+- 31 January 2018 - Sanofi and partner seek European Medicines Agency review for sleep sickness product, Reuters

 - 4 November 2017 - Phase II/III studies show high efficacy and safety of fexinidazole, the first oral treatment for sleeping sickness

 - 25 February 2014 - Determination of an Optimal Dosing Regimen for Fexinidazole, a Novel Oral Drug for the Treatment of Human African Trypanosomiasis: First-in-Human Studies, Clinical Pharmacokinetics